Bail Bond Calculator

 Can The Bail Bond Amount Be Reduced?

-Your bail bond amount is set by the court during your bail hearing.
+The court sets your bail bond amount during your bail hearing.
 You may be able to reduce your bail amount and, by extension, your bail bond amount by filing a motion to modify the bond.

 Alternatively, you can contact our bail bondsmen to discuss our easy and flexible bail bond financing solution.
-It’s fast and simple.
+It’s fast and straightforward.
 It also allows you to spread bail bond payments over months.

 Can a Judge Deny You Bail?

-At the time Fred was told by many veteran bondsmen that he was wasting his time trying to post such a large bond, as none of them had ever succeeded in doing so.
-Fred felt otherwise, and within days he became the youngest bail bondsman ever to post a $1 Million Dollar Bond in the entire Mid-Atlantic (according to publicly available information).
+At the time, Fred was told by many veteran bondsmen that he was wasting his time trying to post such a large bond, as none of them had ever succeeded in doing so.
+Fred felt otherwise, and within days, he became the youngest bail bondsman ever to post a 1 Million Dollar Bond in the entire Mid-Atlantic (according to publicly available information).
 After earning that designation and an influx of new business and media attention, Mr. Shanks bolstered the Apex Bail Bonds roster by adding one of the most respected veteran bail bondsmen in Rockingham County to the Apex Bail Bonds team, Julian Robertson, Jr. Since then, Mr. Shanks and Apex Bail Bonds have been recognized as Large Bond Experts by both industry and media outlets alike.
-Apex Bail Bonds continues to post multiple six-figure to seven-figure bonds every month on behalf of its local clients.
-To read more about the Large Bond Process or download our Large Bond Approval form, click here.
+Apex Bail Bonds post multiple six-figure to seven-figure bonds monthly for its local clients.
+Click here to read more about the Large Bond Process or download our Large Bond Approval form.

 Whether Your Bond is Large or Not, You Deserve Compassionate Care.
 Call Today to Speak to a Bail Bond Agency That Cares!